-Inhalers are kept in the children's classrooms at The Hermitage School in their First Aid box or in the Oaktree School office.
+Inhalers are kept in the children's classrooms in their First Aid bags.
 Children have access to these inhalers at all times and will be accompanied by an adult during administration.
 All inhalers are marked with the child's name.
 All children with an inhaler must take them on educational visits, however short in duration and records are kept when they are administered.